RichMorin/PA_all/PP_Perkian/PI4_CK_Assy.md

 *Note:*
-As an [AmazonSmile](https://smile.amazon.com) affiliate, I will earn a commission on any products purchased by following links from this site.
+As an [AmazonSmile](https://smile.amazon.com) affiliate, I will earn a commission on any products purchased by following links from this page.
 My commission does not affect the price you pay for the product.
 It does, however, enable me to continue my work of bringing affordable computers, accessible to the blind, to everyone everywhere.